thiagokokada/twenty-twenty-twenty/README.md

 20-20-20 is a program that alerts every 20 minutes to look something at 20 feet away for 20 seconds, written in Golang.
 This is done to reduce eye fadigue [1].
-While controversial[2][3], it is a simple rule to remember and can help long screen usage sessions.
+While controversial [2], it is a simple rule to remember and can help long screen usage sessions.